RaphaelBatagini/raphaelbatagini.github.io/README.md

 6. Click on "Save".

-7. Usually, your blog will be deployed to GitHub Pages, and you can access it at `https://your-username.github.io/your-repository`.
+Usually, your blog will be deployed to GitHub Pages, and you can access it at `https://your-username.github.io/your-repository`.
 If you name your repository as `your-username.github.io`, you will be able to access it at `https://your-username.github.io`.

-**Also, you have to register all environment variables as GitHub repository variables.**
+**Note**: Ensure that you have registered all environment variables prefixed with `NEXT_PUBLIC_` as GitHub repository variables and the rest as GitHub repository secrets to maintain the necessary configuration.

 ## Customize

 Feel free to customize the blog's design, layout, and functionality as per your requirements.
 You can modify the styles using Tailwind CSS and customize the components and pages in the `pages` and `components` directories.

+Enjoy creating and sharing your personal blog with the world!